lukeocodes/zpg-rtf-php/README.md

 ## Todo (in order of priority)

-- Enhance to PHP7 (or downgrade composer requirements).
-- Change composer config for phpunit from `requires-dev` to `suggests`.
 - Check enum's for their values on `set` instead of relying on JSON validation.
 - Introduce better built in exception types and error handling.
 - Use a JSON serialization library to create the request payloads instead of `\JSONSerializable`.